-A trademark attorney can help through multiple steps.
-Let’s have a look at how one can be benefitted by choosing an experienced attorney from the below-mentioned points:
+It is important to hire a trademark attorney who can help through multiple steps.
+Let’s have a look at how one can enjoy benefits by choosing an experienced attorney from the below-mentioned points:

 USPTO is very particular when it comes to approval of a trademark.
-All the applications for trademark registration go through an exhaustive selection procedure prior to approval.
-Applications are rejected if USPTO finds the proposed mark to be similar to any other marks or the mark does not abide by the trademark laws.
-A rejection of application causes loss as it is non-refundable.
+All the applications for trademark registration go through an exhaustive selection procedure before approval.
+Applications face rejection if USPTO finds the proposed mark to be similar to any other marks, or the mark does not abide by the trademark laws.
+Rejection of the application causes loss as it is non-refundable.
 Therefore, multiple rejections cause multiple monetary losses.
 A trademark attorney thus helps by carefully monitoring the mark before application for registration so that there are minimal chances of rejection from USPTO.

 In conducting a Search before filing the application

-A trademark attorney can conduct an extensive search to find out if there is/are any similarity between the proposed mark with that of any pre-existing marks.
-Screening or a Full trademark search can thus help an applicant save his valuable time, effort and money and ensure that there is no identical mark existing.
+A trademark attorney can perform an extensive search to find out if there is/are any similarity between the proposed mark with that of any pre-existing marks.
+Screening or a Full trademark search can thus help an applicant save his valuable time, effort and money and ensure that there is no same mark existing.

 In performing trademark monitoring

 Trademark owners are responsible for enforcing their trademark rights, including the control of others use marks that are similar to their own.
 USPTO is responsible for registering of trademarks.
 However, there may be a situation where USPTO can register a proposed trademark which may be similar to an already registered one.
 Monitoring a trademark gives the applicant an opportunity to dispute the registration of another mark or any other possible infringement scenarios.